adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 Fortunately for us, Xamarin has already thought of this and provided a facility for running platform specific code called the [DependencyService][22].

+> If you run our application right now, clicking on the "Enter the App" button will result in an error.
+You will be able to see the Unauthorized error in the debug window of Visual Studio.

 Firstly, we are going to define an `Abstractions\ILoginProvider.cs` interface within the  shared project: